Creating and Running a Webman Project in ServBay

 php start.php start

-isn't occupied by another process.
-If it is, change the listening port in Webman's config (e.g., editconfig/server.php
+isn’t occupied by another process.
+If needed, update the listening port in Webman’s configuration (e.g., editconfig/server.php

 ).

-- A: Make sure MySQL and PostgreSQL are running in ServBay.
-Double-check
+- A: Confirm MySQL and PostgreSQL are running in ServBay.
+Check that your settings (host, port, database, username, password) in

 config/database.php